 Paul Clements ECB captain for 2018

-At the recent O50s AGM South Petherwin’s Paul Clements was elected the O50s ECB captain for 2018.
+At the November O50s AGM South Petherwin’s Paul Clements was elected the O50s ECB captain for 2018.
 Paul came into the ECB side in the 2015 season and has been a virtual ever present since playing 20 matches, taking 28 wickets and scoring 199 runs.

 Anton Luiten will again lead the SCC side.